department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/conversation-guide.md

 ---

-PROMPT: How would you navigate to MyHealtheVet from here?
+PROMPT: How would you go to MyHealtheVet from here?

 _If they don't choose the breadcrumb_